“To be accepted is not our job, it’s always about self-discovery and to know our limits. That is my sense of urgency.”

 – Rubini (not necessarily a real name)

-We always find meaning in life through other people’s stories.
-2020.
-The year I bet everybody will not be able to forget.
 Death, fear, depression––all in one set.
-However, this is the time where we could see the importance of #togetherness in our lives.
-It is the time we become reliable for one another, knowing that we can’t stand alone in this world.
+However, this is the time when we can see the importance of #togetherness in our lives.
+It is time we become reliable for one another, knowing that we can’t stand alone in this world.
 Most importantly, we value our friends and family better.
 Unfortunately, to some, times like these bring out the truth that they take time to accept.
 As we are reminded daily to give attention, care, and love to one another, some people fail to show empathy.
 Without us realising, tough times also reveal true colours.
 Having said that, the time is now to make a change.

 Early this year, she discovered that she is a survivor.
 She never knew that her dreams were slowly diminishing (read: not anymore) when she found out that her best friend (read: used to be) slowly disclosed her true traits after knowing that she was HIV+.
 Surely, family and friends are the pillars of our strength.
 We need them to give us support and help whenever we feel low.
 As for Rubini, she expressed that it was her lesson in life.
 Her advice is simply to always be truthful to ourselves.
 She honestly knew that they were not meant to be together when she always felt uneasy throughout her friendship with the girl.
 “I should have trusted my gut,” she said contemplating her past.